zchyde/brooklinebooksmith.com/_drafts/pride-2016-adult.md

 ---

 June has been LGBT+ Pride month for a long time, in various capacities and at various levels of acceptance.

-&nbsp;

-June, as you probably know or gathered from yesterday's blog post, is Pride month.
-Pride month is shorthand for LGBT Pride, which is shorthand for all the sexual and gender identities that aren't straight and cisgender.
-In the last decade, June has been recognized as Pride month on a national level by the President, but Pride is a grassroots affair at its heart.
-The early activity that eventually birthed today's sparkling, rainbow festooned, highly costumed, loudly advertised parades were begun in direct response to violence by bisexual activist Brenda Howard in 1970.
-They were a combined celebration of self and a commemoration of the Stonewall Riots of 1969.
+Although the popular image of Pride now is of vast, brightly colored, highly commercialized parades, Pride at its heart is--or was--a grassroots affair.
+The early activity that eventually birthed today's loudly advertised parades were organized largely by a bisexual activist named Brenda Howard in 1970.
+They were a combined celebration of self and a commemoration of the miserable and brutal anti-LGBT Stonewall Riots of 1969.

-Forty-six years later, the word Brenda Howard used to describe herself is still a ghost in pop culture, infamously failing to be spoken on page or on screen no matter how bisexual the characters may seem to be.
+Forty-six years later, the word Brenda Howard used to describe herself is still a ghost in pop culture--no matter what they do or say on screen or on page, fictional characters just can't seem to get the word "bisexual" to pass their lips.

 I AM WRITING BLOCKED
 <br>THIS NEVER HAPPENS